EngineHub/WorldEditDocs/source/usage/general/masks.rst

 Biome Mask
 ----------

 The biome mask matches blocks in columns with the given biome.
-It's syntax is ``$<biome id>``.
+Its syntax is ``$<biome id>``.
 The biome ID must be the `namespaced id <https://minecraft.gamepedia.com/Java_Edition_data_values#Biomes>`_, with `minecraft:` being optional for vanilla biomes, and mod ids being required for mod-added biomes.